d365collaborative/d365fo.tools/docs/Get-D365LcsDatabaseOperationStatus.md

 ```

 ### -SleepInSeconds
-Time in secounds that you want the cmdlet to use as the sleep timer between each request against the LCS endpoint
+Time in seconds that you want the cmdlet to use as the sleep timer between each request against the LCS endpoint

 Default value is 300